The Regulatory Body for Psychiatric Nurses

 Notice of Council Appointment

-Starting January 1, 2025, Chika Dike will join the CRPNA Council as a new member and and Sharon Martin will continue as a member of council.
-These appointments follow the CRPNA’s shift to a competency-based selection process, which replaces peer elections with appointments based on demonstrated expertise and leadership.
-Chika Dike and Sharon Martin's terms will run through December 31, 2027.
-For more information, visit our website.
+Starting January 1, 2026, Michaela Vermeulen will join the CRPNA Council as a new member.
+This appointment follows the CRPNA’s shift to a competency-based selection process, which replaces peer elections with appointments based on demonstrated expertise and leadership.
+Michaela Vermeulen's term will run through December 31, 2029.

 FIND A RPN